If you want to know what green tea extract is, why people supplement with it, and how it can benefit you, then you want to read this article.

 You can go with either, but you want to pay special attention to the EGCG content, because that’s the molecule most associated with green tea extract’s weight loss and health benefits.

-PHOENIX helps you burn fat faster in three different ways:
+Phoenix’s benefits don’t just come from the EGCG, though.
+It helps you burn fat faster in three different ways:

 - It increases your metabolic rate.